evaou/typescript-leetcode/README.md

 ### Dijkstras's Algorithm
 - find the shortest path between two vertices

+### Dynamic Programming
+- divide and conquer
+- overlapping subproblems: can break down the problem onto subproblems reused several time
+- optimal substructure: optimal solution can be constructed from its subproblems' one.

+#### Memorization
+- store and then return cached result for the same input

 ## Data Structure
 - collection of values, which have relationship and applied operations